-This bill amends Section 16-2005 of the Idaho Code, which outlines the conditions under which a court may grant the termination of parental rights.
-Key changes include the addition of a new condition for termination, allowing it if a parent has been incarcerated and is likely to remain so for a substantial period during the child's minority.
-The bill also clarifies that the court cannot terminate parental rights based on the child's immunization status and specifies that a consent to termination can be filed by the department for children in its legal custody.
+This bill amends Section 16-2005 of the Idaho Code, which outlines the conditions under which parental rights may be terminated.
+Key changes include the addition of a new condition for termination, allowing for the termination of parental rights if a parent has been incarcerated and is likely to remain incarcerated for a substantial period during the child's minority.
+The bill also clarifies that the court cannot terminate parental rights based on the child's immunization status and specifies that a consent to termination can be filed by the department for children in its legal custody, in addition to the existing provisions for parents and licensed adoption agencies.

-Additionally, the bill modifies the requirements for holding a hearing on termination cases.
-It stipulates that a hearing is not necessary if a consent to termination has been signed by the parent(s) and filed by a licensed adoption agency, or if it is filed in conjunction with a petition for adoption.
-The bill also emphasizes the rights of parents with disabilities to present evidence on how adaptive equipment or supportive services can assist them in fulfilling their parenting responsibilities.
+Furthermore, the bill modifies the requirements for holding a hearing on termination cases.
+It stipulates that a hearing is not necessary if a consent to termination has been signed by the parent(s) and filed by an adoption agency, in conjunction with a petition for adoption, or if the termination is initiated by the department for a child in its custody.
+The bill also emphasizes the rights of parents with disabilities to present evidence regarding their ability to fulfill parenting responsibilities with the aid of adaptive equipment or supportive services, without imposing additional obligations on the state or local governments.
 An emergency clause is included, making the act effective on July 1, 2025.

 Statutes affected: